son1101/LA558_Son/assignments/assign2.md

 ![Plot1](assign2/BarPlot_Assign2.png)

 ### Mapping Data in R

 Also, I calculated percentage of Black K-12 students by county in Iowa with the same way used for Asians.
 And then, I exported the resulting data to [.csv file](assign2/Assign2_ForGIS.csv) with the "write.csv" function.
-Using [ArcGIS Pro](assign2/assign2), I joined the table to "Iowa Counties layer" after renaming the fields to match and made a map like below:
+Using [ArcGIS Pro](assign2/assign2), I joined the table to "Iowa Counties" layer after renaming the fields to match.
+I finally made a map like below:

 ![Map1](assign2/Map_Assign2.jpg)